jakedouglas/climatejobs/README.md

 For general job boards for all roles in climate, see [Climatebase](https://climatebase.org/), [Climate People](https://www.climatepeople.com/), [Climate Tech Careers](https://www.climatetechcareers.com/#jobboards) - which is a aggregator of job boards.

-For climate job boards specific to software engineers, see [ClimateTechList](https://www.climatetechlist.com/), and the #softwareengineer slack channels within [My Climate Journey](https://www.mcjcollective.com/) and [Work on Climate](https://workonclimate.org/) slack communities.
+For climate job boards specific to software engineers, see [ClimateTechList](https://www.climatetechlist.com/), and the `#a-software-engineer` / `#jobs-software-engineering` channels within [My Climate Journey](https://www.mcjcollective.com/) and [Work on Climate](https://workonclimate.org/) slack communities, respectively.

 * * *